Common congenital heart lesions

 • Pathophysiology

-• Degree of RVOT obstruction determines shunt direction; severe obstruction → R→L across VSD → cyanosis
+• Degree of RVOT obstruction determines shunt direction, severe obstruction → R→L across VSD → cyanosis

 • Hypercyanotic (Tet) spells